 The aim of the Faculty’s DPhil in Philosophy is to prepare you for an academic career in philosophy.

-For information on how to make an application please see our Admissions Procedure and Entry Requirements webpage.
+For information on how to make an application please see our Admissions Procedure and Entry Requirements page.

 The Philosophy Graduate Studies Committee recommends progression from Oxford's BPhil in Philosophy to the DPhil programme in view of the opportunity it offers to students to study a wide range of philosophical topics as well as to focus on a narrower field of research interest.
 Students proceeding to the DPhil programme via the BPhil will normally write a DPhil thesis which is an expansion of their BPhil thesis, although this is not a formal requirement.
 Indeed, sometimes, the BPhil thesis topic is not suitable for expansion into a DPhil thesis, or a student may wish to write their DPhil thesis on a different topic.